-The Company has adopted a code of ethics that applies to its principal executive officer, principal financial officer, and controller.
-This code of ethics may be found on the Company's website under the tab "About Cogent; Investor Relations; Corporate Governance" at www.cogentco.com.
+The Company has adopted a code of ethics that applies to its directors, officers and employees.
+Each of the executive officers is regularly required to certify compliance with the code of ethics.
+Management of the Company regularly addresses topics and questions related to business ethics and emphasizes the importance of ethical behavior during its employee engagement efforts.
+This code of ethics may be found on the Company's website under the tab "About Cogent; Investor Relations; Governance" at www.cogentco.com.
 The Company intends to satisfy the disclosure requirements regarding an amendment to or waiver from a provision of the code of ethics by posting such information on its website.